EconometricInstitute/feb22012-programming-website/data/week4/4-ordered-objects.md

 The `Comparable` interface defines the `compareTo` method used to compare objects: `public int compareTo(E other);`.
 If a class implements the Comparable interface, objects created from that class can be sorted using Java's sorting algorithms.
 The `compareTo` method required by the Comparable interface receives as its parameter the object to which the "this" object is compared.
 If the "this" object comes before the object received as a parameter in terms of sorting order, the method should return a negative number.
 If, on the other hand, the "this" object comes after the object received as a parameter, the method should return a positive number.
 Otherwise, 0 is returned.
 The sorting resulting from the `compareTo` method is called *natural ordering*.

-The `Comparable` interface has the following ruls in its contract:
+The `Comparable` interface has the following rules in its contract:

 - If we have `x.compareTo(y) > 0` then we must have `y.compareTo(x) < 0`.
 - It is **transitive**: if we have `x.compareTo(y) > 0` and `y.compareTo(z) > 0`, then we must have `x.compareTo(z) > 0`.